 People with diabetes may suffer excessive inflammation.
 If you are diabetic or prediabetic, get this plant or its extract.
 The plant has mega amounts of polyphenols, especially quercetin and rutin that will significantly reduce blood glucose levels.
 It has a positive effect on insulin secretion and action.

 Moringa seeds are a major source of oleic acid.
 It is a monounsaturated fatty acid that does not synthesize with other fats; this is the main reason that oleic acid is very helpful in treating diabetes.
 It reverses the glucose and cholesterol abnormalities caused by diabetes.
 It bridges the insulin-need of the body caused by improper functions of pancreas.
 Moreover, it also lowers the total cholesterol level and raises the levels of high-density lipoproteins thus bringing the metabolism of the body in balanced proportion.

-In people who don’t eat much fruits and vegetables, or have a chronic disease, moringa leaves powder provides the greatest impact due to its complete range of nutrients.
+For people who don’t eat much fruits and vegetables, or have a chronic disease, Moringa leaves powder provides the greatest impact due to its complete range of nutrients.
 Pregnant or lactating women may benefit from taking this herb as it has been clinically proven to increase the production of breast milk and also help boost the immune system.